Processed Food Monitoring and Reformulation

-- to share and promote best practices on how to implement a sustainable European monitoring system for processed food reformulation;
+- shared and promoted best practices on how to implement a sustainable European monitoring system for processed food reformulation;

-- to provide data for identifying best formulations and room for reformulation;
+- provided data for identifying best formulations and room for reformulation;

-- to provide data to establish, evaluate and adapt nutrition policies.
+- provided data to establish, evaluate and adapt nutrition policies.

 What is food reformulation?